duality-labs/hapi-indexer/API.md

   - `pagination.count_total`: return item count (boolean) (not relevant to streams)
 - additional block range query parameters
   - `block_range.from_timestamp`: limits data to blocks after this timestamp
+    - `pagination.after` is an aliased deprecated key for this
   - `block_range.to_timestamp`: limits data to blocks before or equal to this timestamp
+    - `pagination.before` is an aliased deprecated key for this
   - `block_range.from_height`: limits data to blocks after to this height
   - `block_range.to_height`: limits data to blocks before or equal to this height